 Normal cells have certain mechanisms in place that stop them from growing or dividing too much.
 Cancer cells have lost these control mechanisms and can develop an arsenal of tricks to avoid being killed.

-We cannot fund more vital research without the support of Curestarters like you.
-Together we can save lives by discovering new cures for all types of cancer.
-Will you join us today?
+But we simply cannot continue to fund more vital discovery research without the support of Curestarters like you.
+Will you join our united effort today?